 - Ground Achiote (a/k/a Ground Annatto Seed)

 - Dark Brown Sugar or Surkin Brown Sugar Substitute

 - Fresh or Canned Pineapple Slices

-How do you make Air Fryer Tijuana Street Tacos?
+How to make Air Fryer Tijuana Street Tacos

 Since we are not on the Streets of Tijuana and the Air Fryer is only “yay” high, we will replicate the Pineapple that sits atop the skewer of Taco Meat by adding Pineapple on top of the sliced beef.

 As the the Steak is cooking, the Pineapple Rings will begin to caramelize and make a great treat to go with the Tacos.

 If you use extra Pineapple during the cook time, try sprinkling with Dark Brown Sugar and Air Frying and then place in a bowl with a scoop of ice cream.
 So much yum.